OCR TOOLS

 Features of EasyOCR

-Lots of features make EasyOCR a full and genuinely powerful OCR utility:
+There are several features that make EasyOCR a comprehensive and powerful OCR utility:

-Recognizes over 80 languages: EasyOCR can read Chinese, Japanese, Korean, Arabic, Latin-based languages, and many more writing complex words and complicated languages.
+• Recognizes over 80 languages: EasyOCR can read Chinese, Japanese, Korean, Arabic, Latin-based languages, and many more including complex words and languages.

-Advanced deep learning-based: Recognition supports strong algorithms of advanced deep learning techniques with high levels of performance and precision, especially in noisy or distorted text layouts and images.
+• Advanced deep learning-based recognition: It supports advanced deep learning techniques with high performance and precision, especially in noisy or distorted text layouts and images.

-Simple API: Very easy to implement with a very easy-to-use API that lets users quickly get OCR capabilities within an application without further configuration.
+• Simple API: This easy-to-use API lets users quickly get OCR capabilities within an application without further configuration.

-Multi-line text detection: Recognition of multiple lines of text; useful for document, book, or multi-line signs.
+• Multi-line text detection: It recognizes multiple lines of text, which is useful for documents, books, or multi-line signs.

-Lightweight: It runs well on the CPU and can take advantage of a GPU for improved performance, yet it still is workable with basic hardware.
+• Lightweight: It runs well on the CPU and can leverage a GPU for improved performance, yet remains workable with basic hardware.

-Image pre-processing: Holds primary image pre-processing tools for cleaning up OCR output from noisy or low-resolution images.
+• Image pre-processing: Basic image pre-processing tools are available for cleaning up OCR output from noisy or low-resolution images.

-Flexible deployment: Works on many platforms and is relatively painless to embed in Python applications.
+• Flexible deployment: Works on various platforms and is relatively simple to embed in Python applications.

 Installation

-Install EasyOCR: To install it, simply open a terminal or command line and enter the command:
+Install EasyOCR: Open a terminal or command line and enter the command:

 pip install easyocr